QuickBox/lshell/README.md

 ----------------

 > [!IMPORTANT]
 > This project has been forked from [ghantoos/lshell](https://github.com/ghantoos/lshell) as it has been abandoned by the original author.
 This fork is intended to keep the project alive and to add new features and bug fixes.
-The use of setup.py has been removed in favor of flit and the project has been updated to support Python 3.9+. `setup.py` is being deprecated from python and will be removed in Python 3.12.
+The use of setup.py has been removed in favor of flit and the project has been updated to support Python 3.9+. `setup.py` has been removed as it utilized `distutils`, which is being deprecated from python and will be removed in Python 3.12.
 See [PEP 632](https://www.python.org/dev/peps/pep-0632/) for more information.
 As a result, the installation instructions have been updated to reflect the new installation process using flit and pip.

 ### 1. Install from source